Chantry Island in Ontario is surrounded by shipwrecks and home to an old lighthouse

 Each two-hour tour costs $30 per person.

 Make sure to respect the rules of the area during your visit.
-Adhere to social distancing measures by visiting with a small group and pick up your trash to leave the area just as beautiful as you found it.
+Pick up your trash to leave the area just as beautiful as you found it.

 Join the conversation Load comments